jh603/ChemMCP/README.md

 - Access scientific databases like PubChem for detailed compound information
 - ... (more to come)

-We will continue to add and maintain tools in ChemMTK. **You are more than welcome to contribute, by maining existing tools or adding new tools!**
+We will continue to add and maintain tools in ChemMCP. **You are more than welcome to contribute, by maining existing tools or adding new tools!**

 ## Usage

-ChemMTK follows standard MCP integration patterns, making it straightforward to incorporate into your AI workflows.
+ChemMCP follows standard MCP integration patterns, making it straightforward to incorporate into your AI workflows.

 **Note**: Tested only on Linux and macOS.
 Windows support depends on whether the dependent packages are compatible.